-The Powell-Loy films were big money makers for MGM but more importantly, audiences fell in love with this dynamic duo.
+The Powell-Loy films were big money makers for MGM but, more importantly, audiences fell in love with this dynamic duo.
 In the same year of their success in The Thin Man, they appeared with Clark Gable in Manhattan Melodrama, which became famous as the film that lured bank robbing criminal John Dillinger to his demise.
 Other notables from his output in the mid-’30s include the whodunit Star of Midnight (1935); The Ex-Mrs. Bradford (1936) with Jean Arthur; the title role in the 1936 Best Picture Oscar-winner, The Great Ziegfeld, and the screwball classic My Man Godfrey (also ’36) with ex-wife Carole Lombard.
 Although the couple divorced in 1933 after a two-year marriage, they remained close friends until Lombard’s untimely death in 1942

 The pair worked together again in the lively farce Libeled Lady (1937) and when the film wrapped, they each moved on to their next projects.
-Powell had just finished a historical thriller with his former co-star Luise Rainer, The Emperor’s Candlesticks, and was in the midst of filming Double Wedding.
-Harlow became ill on another MGM soundstage filming Saratoga with Clark Gable and she was taken to the hospital, where she died at age 26.
+Powell had just finished a historical thriller with his former Great Ziegfeld co-star Luise Rainer, The Emperor’s Candlesticks, and was in the midst of filming Double Wedding opposite Loy.
+Harlow became ill on another MGM soundstage filming Saratoga with Gable when she was taken to the hospital, where she died at age 26.
 Harlow’s mother wanted Powell to pay the expenses for Jean’s funeral, reported to be $30,000.
 At first, he refused to pay but, always the gentleman–and trying to avoid negative publicity, he did so.
 After Harlow’s death, Powell had flowers delivered to her grave for many years.

-Powell and his good friend Myrna Loy were devastated by Jean’s death; their film was shut down for six weeks so that Powell could come to terms with her passing.
+Powell and his good friend Loy were devastated by Jean’s death; their film was shut down for six weeks so that Powell could come to terms with her passing.
 Around the same time, the actor was diagnosed with colorectal cancer and underwent a successful experimental treatment with radium.
 These dual crises kept him away from the studio for a year.
-When he returned to work, his streak of hit films continued into the ’40s with I Love You Again in 1940 and Love Crazy in ’41, both with Loy.
-In 1942, he paired with gorgeous Hedy Lamarr as husband and wife in Crossroads and again in 1943 in the comedy, The Heavenly Body.
-In 1945, he recreated his turn as Flo Ziegfeld, this time looking down to Earth from above, imagining what it would be like producing just one more show in the Technicolor hit Ziegfeld Follies.
+When he returned to work, his streak of hit films continued into the 1940s, starting with I Love You Again in 1940 and Love Crazy in ’41, both with Loy.
+In 1942, he paired with gorgeous Hedy Lamarr as husband and wife in Crossroads and again the following year in the astrological comedy The Heavenly Body.
+1945 saw him reprise his turn as Flo Ziegfeld, this time looking down to Earth from Heaven and imagining what it would be like producing just one more show, in the Technicolor hit Ziegfeld Follies.

-By the late ’40s, Powell had left MGM to freelance, and continued to bring his fine touch to comic classics like Life with Father (1947), which brought him his third Oscar nomination, with Irene Dunne, The Senator Was Indiscreet (also ’47); and the 1948 aquatic romp Mr. Peabody and the Mermaid.
+By the late ’40s, Powell had left MGM to freelance, and continued to bring his fine touch to comic classics like Life with Father (1947), which brought him his third Oscar nomination, with Irene Dunne; the political satire The Senator Was Indiscreet (also ’47); and the 1948 aquatic romp Mr. Peabody and the Mermaid.
 Always dapper and trim, when asked about his fit appearance, he once quipped, “I highly recommend worrying.
 It’s much more effective than dieting.”

 He summed it all up when he said, “My friends have stood by me marvelously in the ups and downs of my career.
 I don’t believe there is anything more worthwhile in life than friendship…”